Ichneutica nullifera

 Ichneutica nullifera is a moth of the family Noctuidae.
 This species is endemic to New Zealand and can be found in the Tongariro National Park, along the Wellington coast and throughout the South Island.
 The adults are large and the forewing of adults can vary in colour from pale fawn to dark grey.
 The larvae are coloured a bright yellow-brown with a paler underside.
 The larval host species are in the genus Aciphylla and as a result the adult moths are often found in habitat dominated by species in this genus.
 Adults are on the wing from November to early April and are sometimes attracted to light.

 Taxonomy

 This species was first described by Francis Walker in 1857 using a specimen collected in Waikouaiti by Mr P. Earl.
-The holotype specimen is held at the Natural History Museum, London.
 In 1988 J. S. Dugdale placed this species within the Graphania genus.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae.
 During this review the genus Ichneutica was greatly expanded and the genus Graphania was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica nullifera.
+The holotype specimen is held at the Natural History Museum, London.